 Big Problems for Practitioners

 In the 2013 FVS Membership Top Issues Survey, the #1 practice issue was “bringing in new clients.”
 Eighty-seven percent of the survey respondents thought this issue was either “somewhat important” or “extremely important” … 87%!
 The other top issues from that survey were #2) retaining qualified staff, #3) client retention, #4) fee pressure/pricing of services, and #5) firm differentiation.

-These 2013 survey findings were still relevant in the 2014 AICPA Survey on International Trends in Forensic and Valuation Services regarding the matters of competition and fee pressure.
+These 2013 survey findings were repeated in the 2014 AICPA Survey on International Trends in Forensic and Valuation Services regarding the matters of competition, differentiation, and fee pressure.

 And the trend continues.
 Forty percent of respondents to BV Wire’s February 2016 online poll “cite practice management as their biggest concern for 2016.
 This includes competition, fee pressures, hiring, succession planning, and the like.”

-New clients, fee pressure, pricing, staffing, differentiation … these problems aren’t new and they aren’t going away.
+New clients, fee pressure, pricing, competition, differentiation … these problems aren’t new and they aren’t going away.
 It doesn’t matter how good you are at doing the work if you can’t get, or profitably complete, the work.

 How Did We Get Here?

 It began in college.
 We steeped ourselves in accounting, economics, and finance classes because that’s what we needed to get on the path of becoming technically proficient in our careers.
 Because that’s all we thought we needed.

-Today, our marketplace is more competitive, our clients more empowered, and our value less obvious.
-We’re undifferentiated.
-The resulting commoditization of our work has us competing with do-it-yourself websites that offer cheap valuation solutions, giving our prospects, clients, and referral sources the impression that this is all we have to offer.
+Today, our marketplace is more competitive, our clients are more empowered, and our value is less obvious.
+The commoditization of our work has left us competing with do-it-yourself websites that offer cheap valuation solutions, leaving our prospects, clients, and referral sources with the impression that this is all we have to offer.
 And instead of invigorating their lives, colleagues confide that their practices are draining their spirit and energy.